Switzerland: Risk Assessment

 - Close relations with the EU

 - Limited sensitivity of exports to foreign exchange due to the emphasis on high technology and quality

 - European crossroads with excellent communication network

 - Small, open economy (foreign trade = 116% of GDP) and landlocked

 - High dependence on trading and financial services

-- Exposure of banks to real estate (85% of domestic loans), two of which account for half of domestic assets
+- Exposure of banks to real estate (85% of domestic loans); two banks account for half of domestic assets